-The issues mentioned in the ERG work plan arise equally for fixed networks as well as for mobile networks.
-Factors like the convergence of fixed and mobile networks could lead to consider new regulatory approaches for current-generation networks as well.
+The issues mentioned in the ERG work plan apply to both fixed and mobile networks.
+In addition factors like the convergence of fixed and mobile networks require a technological neutral regulatory regime.
 Taken together these convergence developments require a technological neutral and consistent regulatory regime.